The Washington State Department of Health (DOH) is forming a new community planning group. The group will focus on responding to:

 - Partner with the DOH to monitor and support HIV, viral hepatitis, and STI prevention and care activities across the state to ensure that the results set forth in the Integrated Plan are achieved.

 - Review and assess a collaborative and coordinated approach for HIV prevention, care, and treatment services, and that resources are directed to the populations and geographic areas with the greatest HIV risk and disease burden.

 Washington Community Planning Group Meetings

-  Meetings will start in the Summer of 2022.
-Initially the meetings will be virtual but may be in person in the future, with a virtual option.
-All meetings will be open to the public and accessible for persons with disabilities.
-We will provide simultaneous interpretation in Spanish for all meetings.
-Participants will be able to join the virtual meeting via web conference or phone.
+Meetings started in the Summer of 2022.
+Initially the meetings are currently held virtually but may be in person in the future, with a virtual option.
+All meetings are open to the public and accessible for persons with disabilities.
+We provide simultaneous interpretation in Spanish for all meetings.
+Participants can join the virtual meeting via web conference or phone.

 |July 26, 2022||Agenda||Teams|